 Applications for the 2024-2025 cohort that starts Spring 2024 will be accepted on June 1st, 2023-September 15th, 2023.

 New grads as well as experienced physician assistants will be considered.

 - Degree from master’s level physician assistant program accredited by ARC-PA (graduation at least 3-4 months before program start date)

 - Current NCCPA certification (by the start date of the program)

 - Minnesota state license or completed 3 months prior to start date

 - Transcripts (official or unofficial) from the PA program

 - 2 letters of recommendation (should include supervisor, professor, and/or preceptor)

 - Curriculum Vitae

-- Supplemental Application - send to [email protected] or in paper form to address below:
+- Complete supplemental application - send to [email protected] or in paper form to the address below:

 - 2 Letters of Recommendation (can be sent directly from the reference to our email to maintain confidentiality).
-Should include supervisor, professor, and/or preceptor
+Should include a supervisor, professor, and/or preceptor.

-- Transcripts from PA program - can be sent via email or to address below:
+- Transcripts from the PA program - can be sent via email or to the address below:

 - Application Fee, $50 check payable to: